niravcodes/niravcodes.github.io/_posts/2018-12-20-on-sound-and-audio-generation-using-atmega-microcontrollers.md

     }

 This is better than looping 8 times or something and also looks beautiful.
 Win-win.
 (I have no idea how this function works, though)

+That is about all.
+The demo went nicely too.